 In 7.11, we’re excited to announce support for schema on read in the Elastic Stack.
 We now offer the best of both worlds on a single platform — the performance and scale of the existing schema on write mechanism that our users love and depend on, coupled with a new level of flexibility for defining and executing queries with schema on read.
 We call our implementation of schema on read runtime fields.

-Runtime fields enable you to create and query fields that are evaluated only at query time.
+Elasticsearch runtime fields enable you to create and query fields that are evaluated only at query time.
 Instead of indexing all the fields in your data as it’s ingested, you can pick and choose which fields are indexed and which ones are calculated only at runtime as you execute your queries.
 Runtime fields support new use cases and you won’t have to reindex any of your data.
 Adapt to changing log file formats, query new fields that were not indexed at ingest time, fix errors in index mappings, or iterate on the preparation and perfection of indices over time.

 Schema on write or schema on read — why not both?